WHAT WE WANT AND WHAT WE NEED KEEPS CHANGING

 we-make-money-not-art.com

-"An architecture that expressed its habitant's supposed desire for continuous change - can be much more related to the ambiguity of life."
+"An architecture that expressed its habitant's supposed desire for continuous change - can be much more related to the ambiguity of life.""Buildings with no capacity to change can only become slums or ancient monuments."

 An idea I had, to protect occupants from natural elements whilst living within a 'scene machine', was that entire homes/lots would be surrounded by a three-story high glass exterior (skin).
 Only occupants can see out whilst pedestrians cannot see within.
 The glass of this structure would also be photovoltaic for the collecting of solar energy.
 Within this controlled safe environment, the occupants can design their future home as they please and change it as they need.
 Streets would be full of reflecting, solar collecting, glass homes.